Ferdinand I of Austria: In retirement (1848–1875)

 Ferdinand was the last King of Bohemia to be crowned as such.
-Due to his sympathy with Bohemia (where he spent the rest of his life in Prague Castle) he was given the Czech nickname "Ferdinand V, the Good" (Ferdinand Dobrotivý).
-In Austria, Ferdinand was similarly nicknamed "Ferdinand der Gütige" (Ferdinand the Benign), but also ridiculed as "Gütinand der Fertige" (Goodinand the Finished).
+Due to his sympathy with Bohemia (where he spent the rest of his life in Prague Castle) he was given the Czech nickname Ferdinand Dobrotivý.
+In Austria, Ferdinand was similarly nicknamed Ferdinand der Gütige, though this was sometimes altered into the mocking Spoonerism Gütinand der Fertige.

 Ferdinand was also the last ruler to be crowned with the Iron Crown of Lombardy in his capacity as King of Lombardy-Venetia.

 He is interred in tomb number 62 in the Imperial Crypt in Vienna.